By Jeff Shepard

 Of course, within the commercial real estate industry, not all brokers and firms are created equally.
 Many firms derive a huge percentage of their overall income from services they provide on behalf of landlords, while only a small portion of the industry (the sector specializing in tenant representation) is focused exclusively on protecting the end users of space, whether they lease, buy or build buildings to satisfy their operational space needs.
 It is highly advisable for companies to work with tenant representatives versus full-service commercial real estate firms if they want a broker who will put their interests ahead of their landlord’s.

 Moreover, with the amount of money that successful commercial real estate brokers stand to earn, whether they primarily represent landlords or end users, it is also critical to partner with someone who is guided by a strong set of values and ideals, and is committed to placing the client’s best interests in front of their own.
 Regretfully, there are many unscrupulous brokers who think nothing of creating side agreements to financially benefit themselves at the expense of their client.
 It is always painful and disturbing to witness the lack of ethics that many of our professional counterparts display.

 In the end, that is why selecting the right leader for your project…someone who is committed to always doing the right thing and honoring the trust that you give them…is so critical.
 The difference can be Knight & Day.

-Jeffrey Shepard is a senior vice president of Hughes Marino, an award-winning California commercial real estate company specializing in tenant representation and building purchases with offices in San Diego, Orange County, Los Angeles, San Francisco and Silicon Valley.
-Contact Jeffrey at 1-844-NO-CONFLICT or firstname.lastname@example.org to learn more.
+Jeffrey Shepard is a senior vice president of Hughes Marino, an award-winning commercial real estate company specializing in tenant representation and building purchases with offices across the nation.
+Contact Jeffrey at 1-844-662-6635 or firstname.lastname@example.org to learn more.